-Twenty-two of our current faculty (60%) are Fellows of the American Physical Society, three have named chairs in the university, and one is a member of the National Academy of Sciences.
+Twenty-three of our current faculty (64%) are Fellows of the American Physical Society, three have named chairs in the university, and one is a member of the National Academy of Sciences.

 As far as courses and students taught, we are the 9th largest physics instructional program (out of 751) in the US.